PlatinumChest/svatantrata.net/_posts/2025-12-07-5-week-sprint.md

 Tomorrow, it begins.
 I am pulling the plug and re-IPing critical services to the new Ring 0 architecture.

-I will see you all on the other side/
+I will see you all on the other side.